marcurdy/dfir-toolset/GeneralThreatHunt.md

 * Malicious domains often are set as uncategorized by proxies
   * Unsolicited outbound communication to the hostile domain with no referrer
   * Reputation of the domain
+* Consistent and reoccurring HTTP PUT
+* Suspicious user-agents such as powershell especially PUT

 Source: Sqrrl Huntpedia PDF